-Nevada Division of Environmental Protection Water Quality Planning Nonpoint Source Pollution Management Program Attn: Ms. Birgit Widegren 901 S. Stewart Street, Suite 4001 Carson City, NV 89701
+Nevada Division of Environmental Protection Water Quality Planning Nonpoint Source Pollution Management Program Attn: Dr. Christian H. Fritsen 901 S. Stewart Street, Suite 4001 Carson City, NV 89701

-How to Submit the 319(h) Grant Proposal E-Form:
+How to Submit the proposal E-Form:

-The E-Form is located on Water Quality Planning's webpage at the following URL: https://ndep.nv.gov/water/rivers-streams-lakes/nonpoint-source-pollution-management-program/cwa-319h-grants.
-Copy and save the document in your personal directory, and complete the form by filling in the blanks with text, selecting relevant drop-down information, and/or by checking boxes as appropriate.
-Once complete, save again to your directory, and attach to an email and submit.
+The E-Form is located on Water Quality Planning's webpage at the following URL: , https://ndep.nv.gov/water/rivers-streams-lakes/nonpoint-source-pollution-management-program/cwa-319h-grants.
+Copy and save the document in your personal directory and complete the form by filling in the blanks with text, selecting relevant drop-down information, and/or by checking boxes as appropriate.
+Once complete, save again to your directory, and attach an email and submit.
 Within the same email, attach additional relevant documents necessary to complete the proposal.
-In this email's subject line, type 319(h) 2019 Grant Funding Opportunity.
+PDF, MS Word, and MS Excel formatting are allowed.
+In this email's subject line, type 319(h) 2024 Grant Funding Opportunity.

-In addition to these detailed instructions, the Proposal E-Form itself includes Help dialogue boxes that are embedded in specific fill-in Form Fields, highlighted in yellow.
+In addition to these detailed instructions, the Proposal E-Form itself includes help boxes that are embedded in specific fill-in Form Fields, highlighted in yellow.
 Help dialogue boxes are accessed by keying F1.
 Note that not all fill-in fields include this tool, as most of the information required is self-explanatory.